ycparak/pkms/content/scale-matters.md

 category: Note
 draft: False
 locked: False
+createdAt: "2021-06-24"
+updatedAt: "2021-06-24"
 ---
-This transcript is taken from an [Offscreen Magazine interview](https://craigmod.com/essays/offscreen_interview/) with, the always deeply introspective, Craig Mod.
+This quote snippet is taken from an [Offscreen Magazine interview](https://craigmod.com/essays/offscreen_interview/) with, the always deeply introspective, Craig Mod.
 The whole interview transcript is worth reading.
 But this portion really floats my boat.

 ### Question
 Some time after writing those essays you took on a design role at Flipboard, but you eventually went back to being independent so that you could focus on writing.
 Was working for a tech company not what you expected?